 In reality I could have skipped the stripping, but in order to get the look I was after I wanted to remove that slick finish.
 The next step was to use petroleum jelly to create spots I wanted to resist paint.
 You can see how I’ve used it in past posts on furniture and the like HERE.

 Just wipe it on the places you want the raw wood to show through, but keep it to a minimum and where natural wear would occur.

 Time to paint!
-I wanted a fun color that gave a vintage vibe, so I used this Jack Fruit and my Square Brush like I did on my chest of drawers to give it some yellowy goodness.
+I wanted a fun color that gave a vintage vibe, so I used this Jack Fruit like I did on my chest of drawers to give it some yellowy goodness.
 While painting, you will see the petroleum jelly resisting the paint.
 Just keep going and even give it a second coat when dry.

 For a bit of whimsy, I wanted to add some typography.
 If you know me, I am slightly addicted to typography and will add it whenever possible.
 You can see all my projects using it in this collection.
 This truly is easy.
 Just create your design in a software program like Word or Photoshop or use a ready made one.
 Then apply using my transfer method, and paint it on.

 Once all is dry, use a bit of sandpaper to distress those parts you used petroleum jelly on and you’re done!

 I just love it!
 It has that 50’s vibe I was after and the best part is how it can be used.
 You can most certainly use it for most anything, but check this out.

 It’s a DIY charging station!
 The top can hold perfect for a tablet and a few phones.
 Also, the open back makes it easy for cords to be connected.
 If no open back, just drill a hole.
 Even the drawer can be used to hide the cords.
 Isn’t that fun?